2003scape/rscsundae/README.md

 * Mister Hat (frogdoubler) contributed player persistence support via SQLite, and the Vampire Slayer quest.
-* Zachary Penn (Hikilaka) contributed many enhancements to the scripting API, teleportation spells, mixing dyes and capes, player variables support.
+* Zachary Penn (Hikilaka) contributed many enhancements to the scripting API, teleportation spells, mixing dyes and capes, and player variables support.
 * Pazaz served as an influence with their 2004scape project, listened to a lot of my theorizing, and helped answer obscure RS questions.
 * Protosstribe got me interested in reverse engineering old clients.
-* The RSC+ Preservation community (especially RSC 2001, Logg, 1e Luis) recorded many packet captures, without which a lot of information used to write this code would be lost.
+* Members of the RSC community (especially RSC 2001, Logg, 1e Luis) recorded many packet captures, without which a lot of information used to write this code would be lost.